RIC1903/Covid19-India-Statistics/README.md

-# covid19 india statistics
+# Covid19 India Statistics
- The project deals with providing the latest statistics and trends of the Coronavirus Disease 2019.
+ This ongoing project deals with providing the latest statistics and trends of the Coronavirus Disease 2019.